 Amazon SES has a very strict fraud and abuse prevention system.
-In order to send to unverified email addresses (which are all your subscribers) you have fill out this form and wait for approval.
+In order to send to unverified email addresses (which are all your subscribers) you have to fill out this form and wait for the approval.

 Read more about the sandbox here.

 Create your SMTP Credentials (optional)